 In Summary:

-• If you define a signal outside the __init__ function, it becomes a class-level attribute shared among all instances.
+__init__ function, each instance of the class will have its own signal attribute.
+This can be useful if you need different instances to emit signals independently.__init__ function, it becomes a class-level attribute shared among all instances.
 This can be useful if you want all instances to share the same signal, such as for notifying about global events or state changes.